tomio13/AFMforce/DevelopmentNotes.md

     So, I added a sort of keys in evaluating the process and I am looking for the header as well.
     If I find it, it overwrites what I guessed from the slope values.

+2025-05-05:
+    updating the parameter structure of the AFMPullAnalysis script.
+    This also includes an update how the rows of the table of results is built, now into a dict structure, which can be then completely dynamic.
+Its keys for the header, its values are added up into the table body row-by-row (list of lists).
+    A maximal adhesion force (which can be colloidal interaction or molecular extension) and an integral of adhesion energy (area under the force-distance curve) is added.
+The area is defined between where the force curve first goes negative to where it first goes back above the 0-force level.
+    The configuration list structures are now changed to simple values in the dict structure.

+2025-05-07:
+    Update the indentation script in a similar manner for config and result recording.